Carole Lindstrom discusses the inspiration behind WE ARE WATER PROTECTORS and talks about how she approaches nonfiction stories.

 The books featured in this post, all of which were published in 2015, represent a variety of information writing.
 All of these are texts that can pull double- and even triple-duty in your classroom, thereby allowing you to use a text during read-aloud time so you can revisit it during a writing workshop minlesson and/or in a content area.

 When I was a kid, our town library had a whole special room filled with children’s books.
 It was one of my favorite places in the world.
-That was where I fell in love with Corduroy,… Continue reading
+That was where I fell in … Continue Reading Writing Information Books with Voice and Beauty: Diving Into Information Writing Blog Series

 With some set-up, modeling, and direct instruction, your students can go from okay to great note-takers.